Cosmitar/hit-combo-factory/README.md

 ##Why two tracks?
-if you LOVE the artist, ensures more than one song, cool! if you like the artist, two songs are enough, yeah! if you don't like the artist, better remove him/her from the playlist.
+if you LOVE the artist, ensures more than one song, cool!

+if you like the artist, two songs are enough, yeah!

+if you don't like the artist, better remove him/her from the playlist (WIP)

 ##Combos has types (WIP)
 You can choose from a combination of
 - Trending: new and popular song.
 - Classic: oldie and popular song.
-- HIT: a popular song of a couple of year ago.
+- HIT: a popular song of a couple of years ago.
-- Discover: new and not yet popular song.
+- Discovery: new and not yet popular song.

 ##Additional functionality
 - You can let Hit Combo Maker suggest you artists related with current selection.